Velnaro/Velnaro/README.md

 I'm currently working on a simple calculator .

-I'm currently learning C# but already know some python.
+I'm currently learning java but already know some python.

 My skills are limited though but I do plan to improve my skills.